vtamborinofrisari/Clapy/README.md

 # Clapy
-Clapy is a vibe coded open-source minimal Python3 script with minimal dependencies to use Claude AI models via terminal (API key is required).
+Clapy is a vibe coded open-source minimal Python3 script to use Claude AI models via terminal (API key is required).
 The project has been built with the help of Claude AI.

 ## Usage
 ```shell